BlinkZer0/LM-Studio-IDE-Plugin/README.md

 ### Setting up Agent-Cascade

 1. Install and run the Agent-Cascade MCP server
-2. Configure `blinkzero.mcp.serverUrl` to point to your server
+2. Configure `lmstudio.mcp.serverUrl` to point to your server
-3. Customize `blinkzero.mcp.allowedTools` for security
+3. Customize `lmstudio.mcp.allowedTools` for security

 ### Available MCP Tools